fujiwat/calc/README.md

 The calculation values are using `double` which means 64bit IEEE floating-point number type.
 Sometimes it causes a margin of error therefore this program round to the 10th decimal place.

 ## Reference
-This program is derived from the following source code and modified, color, function "1/x", "Sin", "Cos", "Tan", and decimal point.
+This program is derived from the following source code and modified the color and added functions "1/x", "Sin", "Cos", "Tan", and decimal point.
 https://try.websharper.com/snippet/adam.granicz/00002I
-Web-font 'Quantico' is used from the following google font. https://fonts.google.com/specimen/Quantico
+Web-font 'Quantico' is used from the following google font.
+https://fonts.google.com/specimen/Quantico

 ## Author